-- 1. Understand the operating principles of Radar and Drones. - 2.
-Analyze the intricacies of ELINT System. - 3.
-Estimate position of ELINT/COMINT Systems for simple cases. - 4.
-Compare the merits and demerits of various position fixing techniques. - 5.
-Understand the salient features of EW Systems and Electronic Jamming.
+- 1. Apply the knowledge of Communication and Antenna concepts in understanding the operating principles of Radar and Drones. - 2.
+Discuss the salient features of EW Systems and identify the type of Electronic Jamming. - 3.
+Analyze the intricacies of ELINT Systems. - 4.
+Estimate the DF and position of ELINT/COMINT Systems for simple cases. - 5.
+Interpret the type of modulation of COMINT systems.

-Principles of RADAR and DRONES: Radar Range equation, probability of false alarm, probability of detection, Radar cross section fluctuations, Blind speed ,Pulse Repetition Frequency (PRF), Unambiguous range, Principles and Classification of Drones and their applications.
+Principles of RADAR and DRONES: Radar Range equation, probability of false alarm, probability of detection, Radar cross section fluctuations, Blind speed, Pulse Repetition Frequency (PRF), Unambiguous range, Principles and Classification of Drones and their applications.